 Okra grows best in soil with a near-neutral pH between 6.5 and 7.0, although it will do fine in a pH as high as 7.6.
 Plants benefit from a generous amount of compost or other rich organic matter, which should be thoroughly mixed into the soil before planting.
-If your soil is not rich, you can work bagged organic fertilizer or slow-release conventional fertilizer such as 4-6-6 or 19-19-19 into the soil at the rate recommended on the package.
+Or, you can improve the nutrition and texture of your native soil by mixing in Miracle-Gro® Garden Soil for Vegetables & Herbs with the top few inches.
+In addition, you’ll want to feed your okra plants with a continuous-release fertilizer such as Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food throughout the growing season, following label directions.

-Okra seedlings have fragile taproots that cannot be broken.
-Thoroughly water your seedlings an hour before you transplant them.
-Gently break open the sides and bottoms of their biodegradable containers, and set them in their prepared spot only slightly deeper (about ½ inch) than they grew in their pots.
+Okra seedlings have fragile taproots that you need to be careful not to damage.
+Thoroughly water your seedlings an hour before you plant them.
+Gently remove them from the pot, separate the seedlings, and set them about 10 inches apart.
+Plant slightly deeper (about ½ inch) than they grew in their pots.
 Water the little plants if rain is not expected, but wait a few days before mulching to give the soil a chance to absorb the sun’s warmth.
-Okra is appreciated for its ability to withstand drought compared to other vegetables, but for good growth and production, you’ll need to water at least an inch a week, just like other vegetables.
+Okra is appreciated for its ability to withstand drought compared to other vegetables, but for good growth and production, you’ll need to water at least an inch a week, just as with other vegetables.
 Just know that if you run into an extended dry period and can’t seem to water enough, okra will be the last to suffer.